ch1c0t/hobby-rpc/readme.md

 sleep
 ```

-By default, it will return permissive [CORS][cors] headers for requests from any origin.
+By default, it will return permissive [CORS][cors] headers(`Access-Control-Allow-Origin: *`)
-You can restrict the origins from which requests will be accepted as follows:
+for requests from any origin.
+For private APIs, you might want to restrict that:
 ```ruby
 Hobby::RPC.new cors_origins: ['https://some.domain', 'https://another.domain']
 ```